elastic/azure-marketplace/README.md

     </td><td><code>""</code></td></tr>

   <tr><td>esHttpCertPassword</td><td>securestring</td>
     <td>The password for the PKCS#12 archive (.p12/.pfx) certificate to secure communication for HTTP layer to Elasticsearch.
-Optional as the archive may not be encrypted. <br /><br />
+Optional as the archive may not be protected with a password. <br /><br />
-    If using <code>esHttpCaCertBlob</code>, this password will be used to encrypt the private key of generated certificates.
+    If using <code>esHttpCaCertBlob</code>, this password will be used to protect the generated PKCS#12 archive on each node.
     <strong>X-Pack plugin must be installed</strong>
     </td><td><code>""</code></td></tr>